awsdocs/aws-parallelcluster-user-guide/doc_source/pcluster.delete.md

 Specifies the alternative configuration file to use\.
 Defaults to `~/.parallelcluster/config`\.

+`--keep-logs`
+Keep the CloudWatch Logs data after deleting the cluster\.
+The log group remains until it's deleted manually, but the log events will expire based on the [`retention_days`](cw-log-section.md#cw-log-section-retention-days) setting\.
+The setting defaults to 14 days\.
+Support for the `--keep-logs` argument was added in AWS ParallelCluster 2\.6\.0\.

 `-r REGION, --region REGION`
 Specifies the Region to connect to\.